Overview of Content Items

 Explore content items, how they work, and best practices.

 A content item is an individual piece of content created from a content type.
-It’s the finished instance filled with real data.
+Itโs the finished instance filled with real data.

 Content Item Example: Blog Post

-Field Name | Value |
+Field Name | Example API name | Example value |

-title | How to Use Content Lion |
+Title | title | How to Use Content Lion |

-blog-body | Rich text content, a few paragraphs outlining steps for using |
+Body | body | Rich text content, a few paragraphs outlining steps for using |

 How to Create a Content Item